absrp/absrp.github.io/_pages/about.md

 1. The role of fault geometrical complexity in the mechanics of large earthquakes
 2. Long-term interactions between neighboring faults
-3. The mechanics of supershear earthquakes
-4. The distribution of inelastic strain during earthquakes and over multiple earthquake cycles
+3. The distribution of inelastic strain during earthquakes and over multiple earthquake cycles
-5. The competition between tectonic deformation and surface processes in landscape evolution
+4. The competition between tectonic deformation and surface processes in landscape evolution

 <p align="justify">